 Run, not walk to the nearest pizzeria upon landing in Naples.
-Known as the birthplace of pizza, discover spots on ever corner serving up authentic Neapolitan pizza.
-Pizza in Naples is famous for its thin, chewy crust, juicy Italian tomatoes and gooey, melted bufala mozzarella cheese.
+Known as the birthplace of pizza, discover spots on every corner serving up authentic Neapolitan pizza.
+Pizza in Naples is famous for its thin, chewy crust, juicy Italian tomatoes, and gooey, melted bufala mozzarella cheese.
 The pies bake for just a few minutes in a wood-fired oven at extremely hot temperatures until perfectly crisped.
 Sample them for yourself at some of the city’s most renowned spots, like Pizzeria Gino Sorbillo or Pizzeria Starita.

 Roam the Ancient Ruins

 The ancient cities of Herculaneum and Pompeii are just outside of Naples.
 When Mount Vesuvius erupted in AD 79, volcanic ash buried both cities.
-The cities have remained well-preserved thanks to lack of air and moisture, which is why you can still explore these UNESCO World Heritage sites today.
-Walk through the ruins to see what were once homes, streets, theaters.
+The cities have remained well-preserved thanks to the lack of air and moisture, which is why you can still explore these UNESCO World Heritage sites today.
+Walk through the ruins to see what were once homes, streets, and theaters.
 You may even catch a glimpse of skeletal remains.